karimbahgat/PyCRS/README.md

     True

 Through the toplevel GeogCRS instance, we can further access its subcomponents and parameters.
-For instance, if we wanted to check the named datum we could do:
+For instance, if we wanted to check the datum we could do:

     >>> datum = crs.toplevel.datum
-    >>> isinstance(datum.name, pycrs.elements.datums.WGS84)
+    >>> isinstance(datum, pycrs.elements.datums.WGS84)
     True

 Or the inverse flattening factor of the ellipsoid: